Featured SPEAKERS

 In very good cosmetic condition, this pair of JBL L20t is completely original and the mid-bass drivers have rubber surrounds.

-The L20T was introduced in 1988, as the smallest member of the L series.
-It is the consumer version of the professional studio JBL 4406 and uses the exact same drivers (115H woofer and the famous 035Ti titanium tweeter).
+It uses the exact same drivers (115H woofer and the famous 035Ti titanium tweeter).
 If you look at the 4406 specs you would see they are identical.
 They are different only in the looks of the enclosure and the port, and the 4406 has a tweeter attenuator.
-In fact, the L20T is also used in many studios!
+In fact, the L20T is also used in many professional music and recording studios.

 SPECS: